 Internal Medicine Physician

-DEA and State police raided the physician’s office accusing him of drug diversion and drug trafficking.
+The DEA and state police raided a physician’s office and accused him of drug diversion and drug trafficking.
 The state Board of Medicine filed an emergency suspension and complaint.
 The physician was a solo practitioner who treated mostly indigent patients.

 Benefit of Using Chapman Law Group:

 We were retained to assist the physician with the Board of Medicine complaint.
-We reviewed all of the seized patient files, ran MAP checks on all patients, statistically analyzed the medications being prescribed, the pain management contracts, the taped and written statements of the informants, as well as the standard of practice for internal medicine under the same or similar circumstances.
+We reviewed all of the seized patient files; ran MAP checks on all patients; and statistically analyzed the medications being prescribed, the pain management contracts, the taped and written statements of the informants, and the standard of care for internal medicine under the same or similar circumstances.
 We reviewed several similar Board decisions.
-The physician agreed to attend CPEP and have his skills assessed and he passed.
+The physician agreed to attend the Comprehensive Psychiatric Emergency Program (CPEP) and have his skills assessed, which he passed.
 We retained an expert to assist with standard of care issues.
 We made the argument that the physician did not intentionally distribute narcotics without a legitimate medical need.
-We argued alternatively that the physician’s practice model needed improvement and that with monitoring he should be allowed to continue practicing medicine.
+We asserted alternatively that the physician’s practice model needed improvement, and that with monitoring he should be allowed to continue practicing medicine.

-Board of Medicine agreed to a settlement that lifted the suspension and allowed his return to practice.
-The following limitations were placed on his medical license for two year: 1) prohibited from working as a solo practitioner, 2) practice monitor, 3) certain conditions when prescribing controlled substances.
+The Board of Medicine agreed to a settlement that lifted the suspension and allowed his return to practice.
+The following limitations were placed on his medical license for two years: 1) being prohibited from working as a solo practitioner; 2) practice monitor; and 3) certain conditions when prescribing controlled substances.

 Unlawful Prescribing and Dispensing